gedeagas/react-native-bundle-visualizer/CONTRIBUTION.md

-# Contributing to React Native Bundle Visualizer
+# Contributing to @gedeagas/react-native-bundle-visualizer

-Thank you for helping out with **react-native-bundle-visualizer**.
+Thank you for helping out with **@gedeagas/react-native-bundle-visualizer**.
 We'd like to make contributions as pleasant as possible, so here's a small guide of how we see it.
 Happy to hear your feedback about anything, so please let us know.

 ## Tests